ldn-softdev/jtc/User Guide.md

 #### Destination driven insertion
 The destination insertion point(s) (`-w`) controls how insertion is done:
-- if a given destination insertion point (`-w`) is a single walk and non-iterable - i.e., if it's a single poin location - then all the supplied sources are attempted to get inserted into a single destination location:
+- if a given destination insertion point (`-w`) is a single walk and non-iterable - i.e., if it's a single point location - then all the supplied sources are attempted to get inserted into a single destination location:
 ```
 bash $ <ab.json jtc -w'<children>l:' -lr